 Mineral - Mineral sunscreens form a physical barrier that reflects or scatters the UV radiation, preventing it from damaging the skin.
 Examples of mineral sunscreens include zinc oxide and titanium dioxide.

-A properly formulated organic sunscreen quickly absorbs and is easily applied to the skin, beard and scalp without leaving a greasy residue.
+A properly formulated organic sunscreen quickly absorbs and is easily applied to the skin, beard, and scalp without leaving a greasy residue.
+They do interact well with beard oils.